unbreakabl3/unbreakabl3.github.io/_posts/2024-10-10-vro-content-library-management.md

 So, what we have here:

-1. Validated provided inputs
+1. Validated provided inputs.
-2. Find an API endpoint object based on the provided name
+2. Find an API endpoint object based on the provided name.
-3. Find content library objects
+3. Find content library objects.
 4. Get content library names from the objects.

 We must implement all of these features to display the dropdown list of all libraries in the custom form.
 This will significantly enhance the user experience, as it will be much easier for users to locate the required content.